Multi-contact Stochastic Predictive Control for Legged Robots with Contact Locations Uncertainty: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we tackled the problem of kino-dynamic stochastic trajectory optimization subject to additive uncertainties on the dynamics and contact location chance-constraints.
-We designed contact location safety constraints by computing upper bounds (back-offs) that takes into account the linearized propagated uncertainties along the planning horizon assuming a Gaussian distribution of those uncertainties.
-The final solution is an approximate solution of the original SNMPC problem with a real-time iteration scheme.
-We compared the robustness of SNMPC against NMPC by running 1000 Monte-Carlo kino-dynamic simulations for agile trotting and bounding motions for the quadruped robot Solo on a challenging non-coplanar environment with small stepping stones as well as whole-body simulations.
+In this work, we tackled the problem of kino-dynamic stochastic trajectory optimization subject to additive uncertainties on the dynamics and contact location chance constraints.
+We designed contact location safety constraints by computing upper bounds (back-offs) that take into account the linearized propagated uncertainties along the planning horizon assuming a Gaussian distribution of those uncertainties.
+The final solution is an approximation of the original SNMPC problem solved using a real-time iteration scheme.
+We compared the robustness of SNMPC against NMPC by running 500 Monte-Carlo kino-dynamic simulations for agile trotting and bounding motions for the quadruped robot Solo on a challenging non-coplanar environment with small stepping stones as well as whole-body simulations.
 SNMPC completed all the motions successfully without violating the contact locations constraints, while NMPC violated them $48.3\%$ of the time.
-Moreover, we ran whole-body simulations in Pybullet to study the effects of mismatch between the kino-dynamic and whole-body model; SNMPC was able to complete both motions successfully, while NMPC failed in both cases showing the benefit of SNMPC over deterministic planning in safety-critical scenarios. \\ Finally, we also compared the robustness of SNMPC gainst HNMPC.
+Moreover, we ran whole-body simulations in Pybullet to study the effects of mismatch between the kino-dynamic and whole-body model; SNMPC was able to complete both motions successfully, while NMPC failed in both cases showing the benefit of SNMPC over deterministic planning in safety-critical scenarios. \\ Finally, we compared the robustness of SNMPC against HNMPC.
 Since the robustness of SNMPC is induced by designing proper back-offs, then one might think why not design such safety margins heuristically by shrinking the constraint set by hand?
-We argue that although this approach might work in practice for some cases, it does not provide an automatic procedure of designing such safety margins leaving this to a process of trial and error.
-For instance, what should be the proper safety margin for different agile motion plan without degrading performance?
-As shown in our empirical results, using the same heuristic safety margin for both trotting and bounding motions, yielded different safety rates of successful motions.
-Moreover, this heuristic-based approach does not relate the magnitude of back-offs design with the uncertainty statistics which might be available from previously collected data about the system in simulation or on the real robot.
-On the contrary, SNMPC addresses those issues in a methodological fashion by computing such bounds automatically, which vary at each point in time based on expected uncertainty propagation along the horizon, the time-varying closed-loop feedback gain, and the desired probability of satisfying such constraints \eqref{eq:chance-constraints backoffs}. \\ One limitation of the current work is that it does not take into account contact mode uncertainties, which is of combinatorial nature.
+We argued that although this approach might work in practice for some cases, it does not provide an automatic procedure for designing such safety margins leaving this to a process of trial and error.
+For instance, what should be the proper safety margin for different agile motion plans without degrading performance?
+As shown in our empirical results, using the same heuristic safety margin for both trotting and bounding motions yielded different safety rates of successful motions.
+Moreover, this heuristic-based approach does not relate the magnitude of back-off design with the uncertainty statistics that might be available from previously collected data about the system in simulation or on the real robot.
+On the contrary, SNMPC methodologically addresses those issues by computing such bounds automatically, which vary at each point in time based on expected uncertainty propagation along the horizon, the time-varying closed-loop feedback gain, and the desired probability of satisfying such constraints \eqref{eq:chance-constraints backoffs}. \\ Regarding the tuning of SNMPC, we did not re-tune different motions as it comes automatically by design due to consideration of the model uncertainties.
+Most of the tuning effort was allocated to design the baseline motions with NMPC using the slack penalties for constraint satisfaction along with the cost function weights, which is a classic effort for tuning constrained nonlinear trajectory optimizers. \\ One limitation of the current work is that it does not take into account contact mode uncertainties, which are of combinatorial nature.
 We would like to explore tractable SNMPC formulations that take into account contact time uncertainties induced by uncertainties in the discrete contact modes, which is beneficial for sequential manipulation and locomotion tasks.
-Moreover, we intend to test the current SNMPC scheme on real robot experiments in a future work.
+Moreover, we intend to test the current SNMPC scheme on real robot experiments in future work.